-Gateway Power Centre is a centre with a multi-tenant retail center constructed in 1998.
-Located in a large power retail centre in Grande Prairie, Alberta, the property is shadow-anchored by London Drugs, Wal-Mart and Save-On Foods.
-Gateway Power Centre is comprised of 44,514 square feet of leasable area and is 95.5% occupied with a variety of tenants including Wholesale Sports, Canada Post and M&M Meats.
+Gateway Power Centre is a multi-tenant retail center constructed in 1998.
+Located in a popular retail node in Grande Prairie, Alberta, the property is shadow-anchored by London Drugs, Wal-Mart and Save-On Foods.
+Gateway Power Centre is comprised of 44,525 square feet of leasable area and is 92.5% occupied by a variety of tenants including Wholesale Sports, Canada Post and M&M Meats.